kdurance/100-days-of-code/log.md

 #### Day 60: April 11, 2021
-Plural Sight's courses are free for April so I decided to start working through their JavaScript course.
-So far I like it better than my Udemy course because it's more detailed and used Node.js to run the code.
-I've only been running my JS using the browser so far so it's great to know the other way to run it.<br><br>
+Pluralsight's courses are free for April so I decided to start working through their JavaScript course.
+So far I like it much better than my Udemy course because it's more detailed and uses Node.js to run the code.
+I've only been running my JS using the browser so far, so it's great to know the other way to run it.<br><br>

+#### Day 61: April 12, 2021
+Continued working through Pluralsight JS course.
+Met online with a dev friend who's providing some mentoring during this frontend learning period.
+She recommended I skip relearning all the JS basics with this new course and just skip ahead to the web based JS I need.<br><br>